dphfox/Fusion/docs/tutorials/roblox/hydration.md

 </figure>

 Fusion provides a `Hydrate` function for hydrating an instance using a table of properties.
-If you pass in Fusion objects, changes will be applied on the next frame:
+If you pass in Fusion objects, changes will be applied
+immediately:

 ```Lua
 local showUI = scope:Value(false)